Global Safety and Security Specialist

 Right To Play is headquartered in Toronto, Canada and has operations in North America, Europe, the Middle East, Africa and Asia.
 View our Impact Profile

-We reach 1 million children each week through our programs around the world:
+It's what we do for 1.9 million children each week through our programs around the world:

 47% are girls